 See: purchasing standards for NYC agencies; environmentally preferable purchasing at Mayor's Office of Contract Services

-Law: NYC Administrative Code (Search for Title 6, Chapter 3, Subchapter 5: Hazardous Substances)
+Law: NYC Administrative Code (Title 6, Chapter 3, Subchapter 5: Hazardous Substances)

-Rules: Rules of the City of New York (Search for Title 43, Chapter 11, Subchapter 2: Hazardous Substances)
+Rules: Rules of the City of New York (Title 43, Chapter 11, Subchapter 2: Hazardous Substances)

 Summary: Local Law 120 of 2005 promotes the reduction of hazardous substances in products purchased and used by the City.
 The law requires the procurement of environmentally preferable alternatives where practicable.
 It also requires the City, unless directed by subsequent laws, to develop a plan to reuse or recycle covered electronic devices purchased or leased by the City.